plforacle/heatwave-turbo/mysql-heatwave-intro/load-heatwave/load-heatwave.md

 ## Introduction

-A HeatWave cluster comprise of a MySQL DB System node and two or more HeatWave nodes.
+A HeatWave cluster comprise of a MySQL DB System node and one or more HeatWave nodes.
 The MySQL DB System node includes a plugin that is responsible for cluster management, loading data into the HeatWave cluster, query scheduling, and returning query result.

 ![heatwave architect](./images/mysql-heatwave-architecture.png "heatwave architect ")